albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Note that we created new class, ` Displays`, and provided a `private` constructor as this class was not meant to be initialised.
+Note that we created new class, ` Displays`, and provided a `private` constructor as [this class was not meant to be initialised](#should-utilities-classes-like-the-math-class-have-a-constructor).
 We can use this method to format messages independent from where this is going to be displayed.
-Say that we want to support some custom messages, such as *hello …*.
+Say that we want to support some custom messages, such as "*hello …*".
 This could be added using abstract classes as shown next.

 ```java
 package demo;